 Over the years WHMCS has made some changes to where it stores certain directories, specifically directories outside of public_html.
 The goal of this is to increase overall security by moving sensitive files to a more protected location.
 While this change does help to improve WHMCS security, it also adds a few steps of complexity.

 WordPress is a very popular option for running a website or blog and can be used to get your content online quickly.
 This guide will walk you through installing the WordPress server software via cPanel / WHM and Softaculous.
-Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Heroic Support®.
+Liquid Web makes WordPress hosting easy and painless, for every level of customer, especially since all of our managed plans are backed by our 24/7/365 Support team!

-- I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into my cPanel account.
+I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into a cPanel account.

-Softaculous is an easy to use one click installer, allowing you to install software packages on your Fully Managed Linux server quickly and easily backup and update these installs.
+Softaculous is an easy to use one-click installer, allowing you to install software packages on your Fully Managed Linux server quickly, easily backup, and update any software that is installed with softaculous.
 While Softaculous is designed with ease of use in mind, it can be confusing to install software with Softaculous.
 The purpose of this article is to walk through installing a piece of software using Softaculous.